tock/libtock-c/examples/tutorials/dynamic-apps-and-policies/process_manager/README.md

 Process Manager App
 ===================

-This app is GUI-based to allow developers to explore the applications installed and running on a board.
+This is a GUI-based application to allow developers to explore the applications installed and running on a board.